narkode/nfr_sepsis/README.md

 ### Connection settings
 Put the 'config.ini' file with the connection settings into the root directory.
 Alternatively, change the path in the 'Connection' section.

-### Extract septic patients
-The file 'sepsis.csv' has to be created by the reason_for_admission.ipynb notebook in the concepts folder of the AmsterdamUMCdb repository.
-To create the file, run

-    sepsis.to_csv('sepsis.csv')

-after the 'sepsis' DataFrame has been created.
-Copy the file 'sepsis.csv' into the root directory of this repository.